akash-joshi/rocketrpc/README.md

 At the moment, any error on the server-side is sent to `std:error` and thrown on the client side.

 Try running `/example/client/throwsError.ts` to check it out.

-## What's Not Supported?

-1. Passing functions as a parameter.
-This would require stringifying the function on the frontend and running `eval` on it on the backend, which is an UNSAFE OPERATION.

 ## How does it work internally?